PredixDev/predix-uaa-client/README.md

 });
 ```

-Use a refresh token get a new access_token for a user.
+### Use a refresh token get a new access_token for a user.

-NOTE: This will NOT cache, this should only be called when a new user access token is required.
+When passing a refresh token, the function will NOT cache, this should only be called when a new user access token is required.

 ```javascript
 const uaa_util = require('predix-uaa-client');